Upasana20105/END_TO_END_DATA_SCIENCE_PROJECT/README.md

 ---

-## Project Overview

-This repository contains the code and resources for a House Price Prediction project.
-The goal of this project is to predict house prices based on various features using a machine learning model.
-The project includes data preprocessing, model training, and a web application for interactive predictions.

-## Files Description

-Here's a breakdown of the files included in this repository:

 ### 1. Data Visualizations & Analysis

 * **`graph_1.png`**: This image displays the **distribution of `SalePrice`**, the target variable for our prediction model.
 It is a histogram with a kernel density estimate (KDE) curve, showing the frequency of different house sale prices.
 This visualization helps understand the target variable's spread and skewness.